ShevchikUnsupportedProjects/TNTRun/README.md

 ## Description

 TNTRun is a fully automated minigame plugin that is based on the popular map TNTRUN.
 For those who don't know what it is, here is an explanation.
 Players start on a layer of sand and every block that they step on disappears.
+If they fall through a hole, they continue on the layer of sand below.
-If  a player falls through the final layer he loses the game.
+When  a player falls through the final layer he loses the game.
 The last player wins the game.

 ## Download

 The release of version 6.8 of TNTRun\_reloaded is the final release to support Minecraft versions 1.8 through to 1.12.2.<br>

 Starting with version 7.0 of TNTRun\_reloaded, the plugin will only run on Minecraft versions 1.13 and later.

-TNTRun\_reloaded can be [downloaded from Spigot](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")
+TNTRun\_reloaded can be [downloaded from Spigot.](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")

 ## Features